valentinpate/valentinpate/README.md

 * HTML
 * CSS
 * JavaScript
+* Markdown
-* GIT (and yes, GitHub!)
+* GIT (and of course, GitHub!)

 ## So...

 This is only the beginning.
-I'm looking forward to learning and working in this pretty programming world.
+I'm looking forward to learning and working in this pretty programming world. 💻

 ## ...social media?